Click here to access the event.

 Join Dory Klein, Librarian at Lewis Ginter Botanical Garden, for a comprehensive view of this seed library from the ground up.

-Dory Klein is the Librarian at Lewis Ginter Botanical Garden in Richmond, Virginia, where she developed a seed library to empower visitors to grow their own food from seed.
+Dory Klein is a librarian and archivist, most recently at Lewis Ginter Botanical Garden in Richmond, Virginia, where she developed a seed library to empower visitors to grow their own food from seed.
 She is a graduate of Simmons University, where she earned both her MLIS with a concentration in Archives Management and her MA in History.
 She holds a BA in English from James Madison University.
 Prior to moving to Richmond, she was the Map Librarian at the Norman B. Leventhal Map and Education Center at the Boston Public Library.
 A believer in the power of libraries to inspire and effect change, Dory has devoted her work to connecting her community with information about the natural world and our place in it.
-When not answering botanical reference questions, leading storytime, creating research guides, managing library programs and outreach, cataloging, and overhauling the library’s systems, Dory is probably biking, reading, hiking, or picking cherry tomatoes from her garden.